surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * ARP is absent in IPv6.
 Instead networks hosts use a series of messages called redirects, solicitations and advertisements in a process called neighbour discovery
-* It tries to disvocer network info before it is needed
+* It tries to discover network info before it is needed

 ## Summary

-* ARP can add alot of traffic to the network
+* ARP can add a lot of traffic to the network
 * The beginning of a work day can be a problem with all hosts concurrently discovering
 * The routers and next hop routers also need to do ARP discovery
 * IPv6 also sends multicast messages